Financial Aid

 In addition to completing the required application steps, students must meet the following eligibility requirements for federal financial aid programs:

-1. Must be a U.S. citizen or an eligible non-citizen.
+1. Must be U.S. citizen or permanently reside in the U.S.

 Financial Aid Policies

-1. Awards will be given to those applicants who meet the University's Satisfactory Academic Progress policy.
+1. Funds are applied to applicants who meet the University's Satisfactory Academic Progress (SAP) policy.